ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 MTLS connection would need to ensure that the presented certificate was issued by a trusted certificate authority before allowing the connection to continue.
 PKI-based certificates would allow a key to be revoked and rotated through management at the certificate authority without requiring additional registration or management at the AS.
-PKI has historically been difficult to deploy, especially at scale, but it remains an appropriate solution for systems where the required overhead is not an impediment.
+The PKI required to manage mutually-authenticated TLS has historically been difficult to deploy, especially at scale, but it remains an appropriate solution for systems where the required management overhead is not an impediment.

 MTLS in GNAP need not use a PKI backing, as self-signed certificates and certificates from untrusted authorities can still be presented as part of a TLS connection.
 In this case, the verifier would validate the connection but accept whatever certificate was presented by the client software.
-This specific certificate would then be bound to all future connections from that client software by being bound to the resulting access tokens, in a trust-on-first-use pattern.
+This specific certificate can then be bound to all future connections from that client software by being bound to the resulting access tokens, in a trust-on-first-use pattern.
 See {{security-mtls}}
 for more considerations on MTLS as a key proofing mechanism.